Six Reasons Why Ogunquit is the Best Place to Visit in the Winter

 True, a number of places take a hiatus during the winter months.
 But do you really need a lobster roll every time you visit Perkins Cove?
 And with a zillion restaurants in the area, what's the harm if a few are closed?

-There's still a wide variety of eateries to choose from, whether it's pizza at Cornerstone; fried seafood at Jake's; or a special dinner at Joshua's, Angelina's, or Roost Cafe and Bistro, right here in town.
-And Ellen's breakfasts are as good as ever.
-She squirreled away enough blueberries for winter.
+There's still a wide variety of eateries to choose from, whether it's pizza at Cornerstone or a special dinner at Angelina's.
 We guarantee, you're not going to starve.

 4. There's lots to do.